 Guilt tends to be all about the person feeling the emotion.
 For example, someone who cheats in a relationship may feel guilty because they're being judged for what they did.
 They feel bad for doing something bad.
-Although this is a valid emotion, it's probably not enough to rebuild a relationship of off.
+Although this is a valid emotion, it's probably not enough to rebuild a relationship.

 However, remorse is a deeper emotion.
 "Remorse comes from true empathy for the pain the other person is feeling because of your actions," says Margalis Fjelstad, Ph.D in Psychology Today.
 Someone who feels remorse probably understands and regrets what they did due to the pain it may have caused someone else.
 It comes with a self-awareness that what they did was wrong, which can help deter them from doing that bad thing again.

-To put it simply, remorse says, “Forgive me for hurting you," while guilt says, “Stop making me feel guilty for hurting you.”
+To put it simply, remorse says, “Forgive me for hurting you," while guilt or regret says, “Stop making me feel guilty for hurting you.”
 "Regret often seems flat, emotionless, and is more focused on moving on and getting the “punishment” over with," Fjelstad says.
-For a relationship to survive an affair, you must be persuaded that your partner's sorrow, confessions, and emotional pain are authentic—that they're based on remorse, not guilt.
+For a relationship to survive an affair, you must be persuaded that your partner's sorrow, confessions, and emotional pain are authentic—that they're based on remorse, not guilt or regret.